pysmo/aimbat-docs/_build/html/_sources/docfiles/PickingTravelTimes.txt

 .. ----------------------------------------------------------------------------- ..

-ICCC-B
+Refine
 ~~~~~~

-Hit the ``ICCC-B`` button to begin the initial cross-correlations.
+Hit the ``Refine`` button to begin the initial cross-correlations.
 These appear as red lines.

-We are not using ``ICCC-A`` here, but these are the theoretical arrival times, marked in black.
+We are not using ``Align`` here, but these are the theoretical arrival times, marked in black.

 .. ----------------------------------------------------------------------------- ..

-MCCC
+Finalize
 ~~~~

-Hit ``MCCC`` to run the Multi-Channel cross-correlation.
-Do not hit ``ICCC-A`` or ``ICCC-B`` again, or all your work will be erased.
+Hit ``Finalize`` to run the Multi-Channel cross-correlation.
+Do not hit ``Align`` or ``Refine`` again, or all your work will be erased.
 A warning will pop up to check if you really do want to hit these two buttons if you do click on them.

 .. ----------------------------------------------------------------------------- ..